TheSwanFactory/hclang/doc/wisdom/shannon.md

 # 7
 ```

-Here, the property `x` is bound to the variable 3 in the local context, then dereferenced to add to 4.
+Here, the key `x` is bound to the value 3 in the local context, then dereferenced to add to 4.
-We treat memory as a nested series of associative arrays.
+We treat memory as a nested series of [associative arrays](https://brilliant.org/wiki/associative-arrays/#:~:text=Associative%20arrays%2C%20also%20called%20maps,the%20number%20is%20the%20key.).
-For simplicity, we assume `load` and `store` take constant time,
+For simplicity, we assume `load` and `store` take logarithmic time,
 and memory can contain 2^n values (with properties taking up neglible space).

-Properties use effect typing to manage mutable state.
+Keys use effect typing to share mutable state across contexts.
 See [Fractor](https://ihack.us/2024/09/14/the-fractor-model-precise-shared-mutable-state-management-for-systems-programming/) for the notation and semantics.

 ### Arrays and Iterators